Diet for COPD

 The protein requirements of these people are similar to those of the general population, but often these people feel tired and forget to take protein-containing foods usually in their meals, especially in the case of elderly people with financial problems or chewing defficiencies.
 Protein foods should be present at all meals.

-The most recommended protein-foods are: fish and especially small blue fish, as it also provides omega-3 fats with anti-inflammatory properties.
+The most recommended protein-foods are: fish and especially small oily fish, as it also provides omega-3 fats with anti-inflammatory properties.
 They are also sources of protein: tofu, tempeh, legumes, eggs and white meat.

 Lack of protein in the diet can lead to malnutrition of these patients, and occurs in both obese and thin people.